-The income or loss, if any, of the Partnership for accounting purposes for each fiscal year, and the income or loss, if any, of the Partnership as determined pursuant to the Tax Act for a particular fiscal year, will be allocated to the holders of Class A LP Units, Class A Units (if any), Class B Units, Class C LP Units, Class C Units (if any), Class D Units and GP Units based upon the available cash of the Partnership distributed to such holders in respect of such fiscal year.
+The income or loss, if any, of the Partnership for accounting purposes for each fiscal year, and the income or loss, if any, of the Partnership as determined pursuant to the Tax Act for a particular fiscal year, will be allocated to the holders of Class A LP Units, Class B Units, Class C LP Units, Class D Units and GP Units based upon the available cash of the Partnership distributed to such holders in respect of such fiscal year.
 The amount of income allocated to a partner may exceed or be less than the amount of cash distributed by the Partnership to that partner.
 Income and loss of the Partnership for accounting purposes is allocated to each partner in the same proportion as income or loss is allocated for tax purposes.